oxguy3/fedora-tips/high-resolutions.md

 ## Replacing the video drivers

 Fedora ships with a set of free graphics drivers called Nouveau.
-They get the job done, but as far as I can tell, they refuse to work.
+They get the job done, but as far as I can tell, they refuse to work at anything above 1080p.
 For my NVIDIA drivers, [this tutorial was a godsend](https://kaischroed.wordpress.com/howto-install-nvidia-driver-on-fedora-replacing-nouveau/) ([archived version if link goes down](https://archive.is/M2deU)).

 ## HiDPI scaling